Whitenose pigfish: Etymology

 The whitenose pigfish was given the specific name leucometopon by Waite, this is a compound of leuco, which means, "white" and metopon, meaning "forehead", an allusion to the white patch at the anterior part of the head.
 The genus name of Perryena was coined by Whitley and honours George Perry, the English naturalist who originally named the genus Congiopodus, which Waite had originally classified this species in.

 Description

 The whitenose pigfish has a dorsal fin which starts over the centre of the eye and which contains 15 spines, with the fourth spine being the longest, and 9 soft rays.
-Unlike the species in the gneus Congiopodus there are 3 spines, as opposed to none, in the anal fin and 6 or 7 soft rays.
+Unlike the species in the genus Congiopodus there are 3 spines, as opposed to none, in the anal fin and 6 or 7 soft rays.
 There are no scales on the skin.
 The forehead, first dorsal-fin spine, the anterior part of the snout and the tip of the chin are white, separated from the dark brown remainder of the head and body by a black stripe.
 This is a small species in which the type specimens were 160 mm and 130 cm in length.